« State-specific resources Tennessee

 Construction Lien Waivers in Tennessee

-Required Format: Tennessee does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Tennessee does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Tennessee does not require waivers to be notarized.
+Required notarization: Tennessee does not require waivers to be notarized.

 Lien waivers in Tennessee are typically handled by agreement.
 There are no statutory forms or requirements for waivers, but lien rights may be waived via contract.